munawarcmd/Linux-Mint-Deb-Package-On-Kubuntu/README.md

 ## ✍️ License

 Distributed under the MIT License.
+Feel free to fork, star, or contribute!

+---